 Agriculture is the mainstay of the Ghanaian economy, responsible for 40% of employment.
 However, recent investment in oil production could see a marked change in Ghana's economic structure in coming years.
-A population of approximately 30 million people is widely spread across the country, encompassing various different groups, languages and dialects.
+A population of approximately 22 million people is widely spread across the country, encompassing various different groups, languages and dialects.
 English is the official language in Ghana and you will find that most people, especially in towns and cities, are confident English speakers.

 Ghana gained independence in 1957 from British colonial rule.
 There are still many remnants of the colonial era, including the old slave forts in Elmina and Cape Coast.
 Both a sad reminder of former times and an impressive spectacle, the forts are definitely worth checking out during your stay.
-Ghana also boast lush rainforests and some of the most beautiful beaches in Africa.
+Ghana can also boast rainforest and some of the most beautiful beaches in Africa.

-Ghana is fortunate in having a stable government and an atmosphere of safety and relative prosperity.
-Nevertheless, many parts of the country and of society suffer from the effects of poverty and poor infrastructure - this is where you, the volunteer, can come in.
+Ghana is fortunate in its government and its atmosphere of safety and relative prosperity.
+Nevertheless, many parts of the country and strata of society suffer from the effects of poverty and poor infrastructure - this is where you, the volunteer, can come in.